facebookresearch/fairo/locobot/README.md

     </tr>
     <tr valign="top">
         <td colspan=3> 4.
 Open the dashboard to interact with the assistant on `localhost:8000`
-          (only currently supported on Google Chrome.)
+          (only currently supported on Google Chrome).
         </td>
     </tr>
   </table>